Intermedial Networks: The Digital Present and Beyond

 Bernard Dionysius Geoghegan is a media theorist and historian of technology based in Gothenburg and London.
 An overarching theme of his research is how “cultural” sciences shape—and are shaped by—digital media.This concern spans his writing on the mutual constitution of cybernetics and the human sciences, ethnicity and AI, and the role of mid-twentieth century military vigilance in the development of multimedia interactivity.
 His attention to cultural factors in technical systems also figured in his work as a curator, notably for the Anthropocene and Technosphere projects at the Haus der Kulturen der Welt.
 His book Code: From Information Theory to French Theory examines how liberal technocratic projects, with roots in colonialism, mental health, and industrial capitalism, shaped early conceptions of digital media and cybernetics.
 It offers a revisionist history of "French Theory" as an effort to come to terms with technical ideas of communications and as a predecessor to the digital humanities.
 His current book project, Screenscapes: How Graphics Render Territories, draws on infrastructure studies and format studies to offer a radical account of how digital screens produce global space.
 Bernard received a binational (cotutelle) PhD in media studies from Northwestern and Bauhaus Universities.

-Eleni Timplalexi teaches at the Laboratory NTLab, Department of Communication & Media Studies, NKUA, National & Kapodistrian University of Athens.
-She holds a post doc in Digital Media and Theatre, Department of Theatre Studies, NKUA, awarded with the IKY Fellowship of Excellence for postgraduate studies in Greece-Siemens Program (2015-16) She completed her PhD in the same department with an IKY PhD scholarship (2010-14).
-She was a Alexander C. Onassis Public Benefit Foundation Scholar in Theatre Practice (2005-07) and recently, a post doc guest researcher with Linnaeus University Centre for Intermedial and Multimodal Studies and at University of Lund, Sweden.
+She completed her PhD in the same department with an IKY PhD scholarship (2010-14).
+She was a Alexander C. Onassis Public Benefit Foundation Scholar in Theatre Practice (2005-07).
+Recently, a post doc guest researcher with Linnaeus University Centre for Intermedial and Multimodal Studies and with the Division of Intermedia Studies, University of Lund, Sweden.

 She also is an awarded playwright, theatre director and artist, currently involved in Magenta Artistic Collaboration and collaborating with the Spatial Media Research Group.